saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 Iterate your template into perfection using slsutil.renderer
 ============================================================

 As soon as you have your proxy minions set up, the first thing worth checking out is the `slsutil.renderer` utility that Salt provides you with.
-This will enable you to see how a template renders for a device (without applying it).
-It offers you a quick way to iterate and try out new things in your templates:
+This will enable you to see how a template renders for a device offering you a quick way to iterate and try out new things in your templates:

 ```
 salt proxy_minion slsutil.renderer salt://templates/my_first_template.j2